Brian0213/PBL_Project_21/Project21.md

 You should have a a similar pane like below.
 You should be able to see all the files that have been sent to the nodes.

-2. Download and install etcd:
+2. Download and install etcd in all the 3 Master Nodes/Instances:

 `wget -q --show-progress --https-only --timestamping \
   "https://github.com/etcd-io/etcd/releases/download/v3.4.15/etcd-v3.4.15-linux-amd64.tar.gz"}`